julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ---

 Some herbs were grown behind monasteries.
 Some in courtyards with bones.
-Some tucked behind wooden huts where midwives hid from the bishop’s men. **A witch’s garden is a living piece of culture, resistance, medicine, and magic.**
+Some tucked behind wooden huts where midwives practiced quietly under church scrutiny. **A witch’s garden is a living piece of culture, resistance, medicine, and magic.**

 This post isn’t for collecting “aesthetic” plants.
 It’s for those who want to grow herbs with memory — plants that held ground through war, exile, colonization, and silence.